When is Eid Al Adha 2026 in Ghana? Date, meaning, observance, traditions and wishes

 Source: Getty Images

-Muslims spend a few hours in prayers and listening to sermons at the Mosque.
+Muslims spend a few hours in prayer and listening to sermons at the Mosque.
 They also buy and wear new clothes, offer gifts to younger children, and visit their friends and other family members.

 Mecca and Hajj formalities